kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <h2>Conclusion</h2>
 But finding time to ramp up on front end web dev skills is the only issue right now.
 There's never been a better time to look for FE web dev job...particularly if you know React.

-For skilled front developers, looking for a job in 2022 is like picking 100 dollar bills up off the street.
+For skilled front developers, looking for a job in 2022 is like picking up gold coins off the street.
 This may just be just a bubble that will pop someday, but it's how things are right now.